 - Fold-up tote bag.
 Perfect for carrying smaller purchases & can easily be stowed in your purse, backpack, or fanny pack when not in use.

 - Light jacket, hoodie, or sweater.
 July in San Diego is warm, but the convention center can get chilly.
 The temp drops at night, and if you’re in the Hall H line on the marina at 3am (I’ve been there) you’ll want an extra layer.

 - Towel or mini fold-up chair.
 Recommended for the the Hall H line.
 Sitting on concrete for hours can be painful, so at the very least, pack a towel to fold up and sit on.

 - Cash.
-Not sure if this is necessary anymore, as a lot of vendors only take cards now.
+Not sure if this is necessary anymore, as many vendors only take cards now.
 But it can’t hurt to have a little cash.

 Additional Packing for Collectors

 - Poster tube.
-If you plan to buy posters, you’ll need a tube to transport them home intact.
-If you forget to pack a tube, there’s a mail supply store in the Marriott Marquis lobby (and probably most other nearby hotels) where you can buy a poster tube.
+If you plan to buy posters, you’ll need a tube to transport or ship them home intact.
+If you forget to pack a tube, there’s a mail supply store in the Marriott Marquis lobby (and probably most other nearby hotels) where you can buy a poster tube and other packing materials.

 - Sharpie and notebook.
-If you’re an autograph seeker, you’ll want to have these in case you run into a celebrity whose autograph you’d like to ask for, assuming anyone is willing to interact up close with fans this year.
+If you’re an autograph seeker, you’ll want to have these in case you run into a celebrity whose autograph you’d like to ask for.

 Last but not least…SDCC can be very overwhelming, but try to remember take it all in and HAVE FUN!
 I think that’s about it—I hope this post has been helpful.
 See you at Comic-Con!